CSIRO is an Australian Government agency responsible for scientific research.

 Total days: 60 working days.

-EOIs closes on Sunday 01st September 2024.
-Please email submissions directly to Yen.Pham2@csiro.au with a resume and cover letter outlining your interest in applying. (please do not submit a my.UQ request for this placement).
+EOIs closes on Sunday 14th September 2025.
+Please email submissions directly to Yen.Pham2@csiro.au with a resume and cover letter outlining your interest in applying.
+Interviews are scheduled to take place right after the clsing date, with final placement offers confirmed by the end of September 2025.

 About the project